IN THE STUDIO with ND Interiors’ Principal Designer, Nancy Davilman

 Sunrise, Surfside.
 Your way: My goal is to give my clients what they want, in a way that’s refined and tasteful.
 Every project is distinct, yet my aim is always to create a calm, welcoming place where people can comfortably live their lives the way they want to.
 In my own home I’ve used a soft palette of greys, blues, and silvers, with some earth tones — colors that remind me of beautiful places I’ve visited, like Italy and Nantucket.

 Artist in residence: I’ve always been involved in the arts, most often from a creative standpoint.
 I designed and handcrafted fine jewelry, working in 22 karat gold granulation.
 I worked in ceramics.
 I made stained glass windows and went on to teach stained glass classes.
-I’ve always loved the decorative arts, and the practical experience that launched ND Interiors was the total renovation of my 100-year-old home in the Manor.
+I’ve always loved the decorative arts, and the practical experience that launched ND Interiors was the total renovation of my 100-year-old home in the Manor in Larchmont, NY.
 I can’t think of a design area that’s uninteresting to me and I’m always excited by the prospect of solving a problem in a beautiful way.

 I hear you: My background is in psychology.
 And obviously my business is totally client driven, so I think that my listening skills and my ability to understand people — and really hear what they’re saying and what they’re asking for — has helped me quite a bit in developing a diverse and satisfied client base.